Did you ever think you would go to jail for your truck driving job?

 Do You Have the Financial Means to Protect Yourself Legally?

 My question to you is this.
-Does your truck driving job pay sufficicently to take the risk that you could be charged criminally in the event of an accident?
+Does your truck driving job pay sufficiently to take the risk that you could be charged criminally in the event of an accident?

 You could be found at fault in the accident investigation, whether you truly are at fault or not.
 It’s up to you to prove your innocence and it may be your cost, not the trucking company’s responsibility.